US citizen jailed in Lebanon as country deals with crisis

 They feel he’s being used as some sort of pawn in a country that has endured weeks of anti-government protests that led to the prime minister’s resignation last month.
 Banks, businesses, schools and roads closed for some time.

 The protesters have been demanding an end to widespread corruption and mismanagement by politicians that have ruled the country for three decades.
-The leadership has been ignoring demands by the protesters to leave and continues to cling to power.

 Fakhoury’s family and Atallah accuse authorities of torturing him.
 In early visits, Atallah and Fakhoury’s wife, Michelle, saw scratches on his face and marks on his neck.
 He also appeared to have lost a lot of weight.